mpalmer/vagrant-etchosts/README.md

    I haven't yet had a need for other addressing schemes, so I haven't added them yet.
 If you want it, send me a patch or wait until I've found a need for multiple networks and/or statically assigned addresses.

+# Usage

+At its most basic, you should just be able to install the plugin:

+    vagrant plugin install vagrant-etchosts

+Make sure your Vagrantfile defines hostnames for your machine(s):

+    config.vm.hostname = "freddy.example.com"

+And you're away!
+This configuration will add entries for both the FQDN and shortname (`freddy.example.com` and `freddy`, in the example above) to the host's `/etc/hosts` when the machine is created, and remove them again when the machine is destroyed.

+If you'd like additional aliases for a machine to be added to /etc/hosts, then you'll need to specify them in the config:

+    config.etchosts.aliases ["foo", "bar", "baz", "wombat"]

+Aliases won't have a shortname variant added, so if you want to have shortname aliases, you'll have to specify both versions yourself:

+    config.etchosts.aliases ["puppet.example.com", "puppet"]